pcarranza/simpletsa/README.md

 It just signs a timestamp and whatever it receives with the configured certificate.
 It's for development only, not full valid response.

+# How to create a TSA certificate

+Refer to this file for that: https://github.com/pcarranza/simpletsa/blob/master/cert/how_to_create_timestamping_cert.md